- 1. Smart CCTV Can Support HR Operations

 CCTV video analytics can be used to alert you to trouble on your premises.
 Crowding can often be the sign of a problem developing.
 Crowding detection analytics find where it’s taking place and signal for a response, preventing antisocial behaviour on your property.Aside from clear security features, CCTV can help you understand your customers by monitoring conversion rates.
 Heatmaps and cameras can identify sales hotspots and the way customers move through the store.
 Monitoring customer behaviour will help you understand how best to promote your products.

-Automatic Number Plate Recognition (ANPR)
+4. Use Cameras for Automatic Number Plate Recognition (ANPR)

 ANPR helps businesses to monitor all vehicles entering their property and retain this information for use as evidence.
 This is a useful tool to allow employees access to the staff car park, or keep track of customer vehicles.